Tidal Deformabilities and Radii of Neutron Stars from the Observation of GW170817

-Using Eq.~\ref{eq:rhat}, we map our $\cal{M}$ and $\tilde{\Lambda}$ posteriors to $\hat{R} \simeq R_{1.4}$ posteriors, allowing us to estimate the common radius of the neutron stars for GW170817 for each mass prior.
-Fig.~\ref{fig:radius_lambda} shows the posterior probability distribution for the binary tidal deformation $\tilde\Lambda$ and the common radius $\hat{R}$ of the neutron stars in the binary.
-We find $\tilde{\Lambda}= 310^{+679}_{-234}$ for the uniform component mass prior, $\tilde{\Lambda}=354^{+691}_{-245}$ for the prior informed by double neutron star binaries in the Galaxy, and $\tilde{\Lambda}=334^{+669}_{-241}$ for the prior informed by all Galactic neutron star masses (errors represent 90\% credible intervals).
-Our measurement of $\tilde{\Lambda}$ appears to be robust to the choice of component mass prior, within the (relatively large) statistical errors on its measurement.
-Our results suggest a radius $\hat R = 11.3^{+2.4}_{-2.4} \pm 0.2$ km (90\% credible interval, statistical and systematic errors) for the uniform mass prior, $\hat R = 11.6^{+2.3}_{-2.1} \pm 0.2$ km for double neutron star mass prior, and $\hat R = 11.5^{+2.3}_{-2.2} \pm 0.2$ km for the prior based on all neutron star masses.
+The 90\% credible intervals on $\tilde{\Lambda}$ obtained from the gravitational-wave observations include regions forbidden by causality.
+Applying a constraint to our posteriors for the causal lower limit of $\Lambda$ as a function of $m$~\cite{Zhao:2018nyf}, we obtain $\tilde{\Lambda}= 222^{+420}_{-138}$ for the uniform component mass prior, $\tilde{\Lambda}=245^{+453}_{-151}$ for the prior informed by double neutron star binaries in the Galaxy, and $\tilde{\Lambda}=233^{+448}_{-144}$ for the prior informed by all Galactic neutron star masses (errors represent 90\% credible intervals).
+Using Eq.~(\ref{eq:rhat}), we map our $\cal{M}$ posteriors and $\tilde{\Lambda}$ posteriors (with the causal lower limit applied) to $\hat{R} \simeq R_{1.4}$ posteriors, allowing us to estimate the common radius of the neutron stars for GW170817 for each mass prior.
+Figure~\ref{fig:radius_lambda} shows the posterior probability distribution for the binary tidal deformation $\tilde\Lambda$ and the common radius $\hat{R}$ of the neutron stars in the binary.
+Our results suggest a radius $\hat R = 10.7^{+2.1}_{-1.6} \pm 0.2$ km (90\% credible interval, statistical and systematic errors) for the uniform mass prior, $\hat R = 10.9^{+2.1}_{-1.6} \pm 0.2$ km for double neutron star mass prior, and $\hat R = 10.8^{+2.1}_{-1.6} \pm 0.2$ km for the prior based on all neutron star masses.

-We repeat our analysis for each mass prior without the common EOS constraint and calculate the Bayes factor---the ratio of the evidences $p(\vec{d}(t)|H)$---between the common EOS constrained and unconstrained analyses.
-We find Bayes factors $\mathcal{B}$ of 525, 230, and 285 for the three mass priors, respectively, indicating that the data strongly favors the common EOS constraint in all cases.
-The Bayes factors comparing the evidence from the three mass priors are of order unity, so we cannot claim any preference between the mass priors.
-For the uniform mass prior, we computed the Bayes factor that compares a model with a prior $\Lambda_s \sim U[0,5000]$ to a model with a prior $\Lambda_s \sim U[0,100]$.
-We find $\log\mathcal{B} \sim 1$, suggesting that the data favors a model that includes measurement of tidal deformability $\tilde\Lambda \gtrsim 100$.
-However, the evidences were calculated using thermodynamic integration of the MCMC chains~\cite{emcee} and we will investigate model selection using e.g. nested sampling \cite{skilling2006} in a future work.
+For the uniform mass prior, we computed the Bayes factor comparing a model with a prior $\Lambda_s \sim U[0,5000]$ to a model with a prior $\Lambda_s \sim U[0,100]$.
+We find $\log_{10}(\mathcal{B}) \sim 1$, suggesting that the data favors a model that includes measurement of tidal deformability $\tilde\Lambda \gtrsim 100$.
+However, the evidences were calculated using thermodynamic integration of the MCMC chains~\cite{emcee}.
+We will investigate model selection using, e.g., nested sampling \cite{skilling2006} in a future work.